kumagai-group/pydefect/docs_rst/tutorial.rst

 If the input structure is different from the standardized primitive cell, :code:`NotPrimitiveError` is raised.

-At present, :code:`pydefect` constructs the supercell by expanding the *conventional* unitcell isotropically.
+At present, :code:`pydefect` constructs the supercell by expanding the *conventional* unitcell.

 It is possible to change the lattice angle of the supercell from those of the conventional unitcell.
 For example, we can make a supercell in which a-, b-, and c-axes are mutually orthogonal for hexagonal systems.
 However, it is not a good idea for point-defect calculations because such lattice breaks the original symmetry, which reduces the accuracy of the point-defect calculations and makes it difficult to analyze the defect site symmetry.
-One exception in :code:`pydefect` is the tetragonal cell, where rotated supercells by 45 degrees are allowed with keeping the symmetry.
+One exception in :code:`pydefect` is the tetragonal cell, where the rotated supercell by 45 degrees keeps the original symmetry.

-In :code:`pydefect`, a user can also specify the cell matrix, e.g.,
+In :code:`pydefect`, users can also specify the cell matrix, e.g.,

 ::